availproject/avail-light/README.md

 port = 37000
 # Configures AutoNAT behaviour to reject probes as a server for clients that are observed at a non-global ip address (default: false)
 autonat_only_global_ips = false
-# AutoNat throttle period for re-using a peer as server for a dial-request. (default: 1 sec)
+# AutoNat throttle period for re-using a peer as server for a dial-request. (default: 1s)
 autonat_throttle = 2
-# Interval in which the NAT status should be re-tried if it is currently unknown or max confidence was not reached yet. (default: 10 sec)
+# Interval in which the NAT status should be re-tried if it is currently unknown or max confidence was not reached yet. (default: 20s)
-autonat_retry_interval = 10
+autonat_retry_interval = 20
-# Interval in which the NAT should be tested again if max confidence was reached in a status. (default: 30 sec)
+# Interval in which the NAT should be tested again if max confidence was reached in a status. (default: 360s)
-autonat_refresh_interval = 30
+autonat_refresh_interval = 360
-# AutoNat on init delay before starting the first probe. (default: 5 sec)
+# AutoNat on init delay before starting the first probe. (default: 5s)
 autonat_boot_delay = 10
 # Vector of Light Client bootstrap nodes, used to bootstrap the DHT (mandatory field).
 bootstraps = ["/ip4/13.51.79.255/tcp/39000/p2p/12D3KooWE2xXc6C2JzeaCaEg7jvZLogWyjLsB5dA3iw5o3KcF9ds"]